skatkov/opencode-lightpanda/README.md

 - Headless, doesn't have any graphics rendering engine
 - 10x faster than headless Chrome, 16x less memory
-- Can return markdown results with ads or clutter
+- Can return markdown results without ads or clutter
-- JSON data could be returned for extractions
+- JSON data could be returned for data extractions
-- Handles JS heavy websites like a pro
+- Handle JS heavy websites like a pro

 ## Requirements